Student Handbook

 HEALTH SERVICES

-• Complaints of earache, severe stomachache, sore throat, severe headache
+● Complaints of earache, severe stomach ache, sore throat, severe headache ● Red throat, swollen glands around jaw, ears, or neck

-Parents must not send medications to be administered at school by the student.
-There are specific guidelines we must follow in order to comply with state law.
-You will need to follow the guidelines below:
+We want to encourage you not to send medications to be administered at school.
+But if that is necessary, there are specific guidelines we must follow in order to comply with state law.
+You will find these guidelines below:

 MEDICATION

-NOTE: Any student possessing, selling, giving, sharing, or misrepresenting any medication in any form including, but not limited to any type of over-the-counter medication or health aide (such as vitamins), may be subject to full prosecution under the Drug Free Schools Act.
+NOTE!
+Any student possessing, selling, giving, sharing, or misrepresenting any medication in any form including, but not limited to any type of over-the-counter medication or health aide (such as vitamins), will be subject to full prosecution under the Drug Free Schools Act.

 All prescription medications must be brought to school in the original container labeled by the pharmacy to include the following information: